Authentic Lessons for 21st Century Learning

 Summary

 In this lesson about the Industrial Revolution, students will begin by observing photographs of factory workers and analyzing primary sources to make inferences about working conditions during the Industrial Revolution.
 Based on the information they gather, students will write a letter protesting working conditions they feel are unjust.
-As an extension, students will view a video interview with Oklahoma State AFL-CIO President Jimmy Curry and explain how labor organizations advocate for workers' rights historically and currently.
+As an extension, students will view a video interview with Oklahoma State AFL-CIO President Jimmy Curry and explain how labor organizations have historically advocated for workers' rights and continue to do so.
 This lesson includes optional modifications for distance learning.
 Resources for use in Google Classroom are included.

 Essential Question(s)